Univalence in Simplicial Sets

 \subsection{Acknowledgements}

-We particularly thank Michael Warren, for an illuminating series of seminars on the universe construction; Karol Szumi{\l}o, for many helpful conversations; Mike Shulman, for catching an error in a draft of this note; and Steve Awodey, for organising the Oberwolfach meeting, and without whose constant support in many ways these notes would not exist.
+We particularly thank Michael Warren, for an illuminating series of seminars on the universe construction; Karol Szumi{\l}o, for many helpful conversations, and Mike Shulman, for catching an error in a draft of this note.
 The first-named author would like to dedicate this paper to his mother.

-The first-named author was financially supported during this work by the NSF, Grant DMS-1001191 (P.I.~Steve Awodey), and by the Bender Foundation; the second-named author, by NSERC.
+The first-named author was financially supported during this work by the NSF, Grant DMS-1001191, and a grant from the Benter Foundation at the University of Pittsburgh; the second-named author, by an AARMS postdoctoral fellowship at Dalhousie University, and grants from NSERC.